email-spec/email-spec/README.md

     Given I am at "/"
     When I fill in "Email" with "quentin@example.com" And I press "Sign up"
-    And "quentin@example.com" should receive an email   # Specify who should receive the email
+    Then "quentin@example.com" should receive an email   # Specify who should receive the email
 ```

 ### RSpec (3.1+)